A Novel Approach to the Partial Information Decomposition: Background on the Partial Information Decomposition (PID)

-Williams and Beer also proposed one particular redundancy measure which satisfies the above axioms, which we refer to as $\Rwb$ \citep{williams2010nonnegative,williams_information_2011}.
-Unfortunately, $\Rwb$ behaves in counter-intuitive ways in some simple cases \citep{harder_bivariate_2013}.
-In particular, consider the bivariate case with two sources $X_{1}$ and $X_{2}$, and assume that the target is equal to the joint outcomes of the two sources, $Y=(X_{1},X_{2})$.
-If $X_{1}$ and $X_{2}$ are statistically independent, so that $I(X_{1};X_{2})=0$, intuitively it seems that the two sources provide completely different information about $Y$, and therefore that redundancy should be 0.
-In general, however, $\Rwb$ is not zero in this case.
+Williams and Beer also proposed a particular redundancy measure which satisfies their axioms, which we refer to as $I_{\cap}^{\mathrm{WB}}$ \citep{williams2010nonnegative,williams_information_2011}.
+Unfortunately, $I_{\cap}^{\mathrm{WB}}$ has been shown to behave counterintuitively in some simple cases \citep{harder_bivariate_2013,ince_measuring_2017}.
+For example, consider the so-called ``COPY gate'', where there are two sources $X_{1}$ and $X_{2}$ and the target is a copy of their joint outcomes, $Y=(X_{1},X_{2})$.
+If $X_{1}$ and $X_{2}$ are statistically independent, $I(X_{1};X_{2})=0$, then intuition suggests that the two sources provide independent information about $Y$ and therefore that redundancy should be 0.
+In general, however, $I_{\cap}^{\mathrm{WB}}(X_{1};X_{2}\!\shortrightarrow\!Y)$ does not vanish in this case.
+To avoid this issue, Ince \citep{ince_measuring_2017} proposed that any valid redundancy measure should obey the following property:

-To address this problem, Harder et al. \citep{harder_bivariate_2013} suggested that any measure of redundancy should obey the following property, additional to the axioms above: \begin{itemize} \item \emph{Identity}: $I_{\cap}\argId=I(X_{1};X_{2})$. \end{itemize} In words, the \emph{Identity property} states the redundancy between a pair of sources $X_{1},X_{2}$ about their joint outcome $Y=(X_{1},X_{2})$ should be equal to the mutual information between $X_{1}$ and $X_{2}$.
-This proposal has proven to be controversial, and some have argued against it \citep{rauh2014reconsidering,james2018unique}.
-More recently, Ince \citep{ince_measuring_2017} proposed that redundancy should obey the following property: \begin{itemize} \item \emph{Independent Identity}:\emph{ }If $I(X_{1};X_{2})=0$, then $\R\argId=0$. \end{itemize} Like\emph{ Identity}, \emph{Independent Identity} formalizes the intuition that independent sources should have no redundancy about the target $(X_{1},X_{2})$.
-However, \emph{Independent Identity} is weaker than \emph{Identity} (the former is implied by the latter, but not vice versa).
-As mentioned, $\Rwb$ violates the \emph{Independent identity} property, and therefore also \emph{Identity}.